 Employers should also be careful to ensure that it only collects such information as is reasonably necessary and then protects that information from disclosure unless consent is given to release it.

-If you are running or managing a small business it is important to be aware of your right and responsibilities under the Australian legislation.
+If you are running or managing a small business it is important to be aware of your right and responsibilities under Australian legislation.
 The ERS Academy is a great tool for small businesses that have plenty of detailed courses outlining many topics within Australian employment law.
 Take a look now and sign up for the free trial to get an idea of what you can expect.
+If you need any assistance, get in contact with us on 1300 55 66 37, or click the button below.